 I didn't have a problem with bits of dried clay on the tub, bathroom sink and shower curtain - they didn't stain and were easier to clean than soap scum - but I had to see how the Rhassoul Body Bar ($11.50) compares to the pure stuff.
 It's made of the same mineral clay mixed with oils for a more traditional creamy bath soap/shampoo with low lather.
 It is not recommended for long hair.
 The lower part of my long hair turned into a bird's nest after a storm.
 Just like the pure clay, it cleansed thoroughly and gently, but with less mess.
 It's a little ho-hum, and unlike the pure rhassoul clay, which is, in my otherwise low-maintenance household, worth the fuss and mess, the Rhassoul Body Bar is not worth the price.

 Moroccan Natural Prickly Pear Seed Oil ($53) comes in a convenient roller ball vial.
 I roll a little (or a lot) on clean fingertips then massage to eyelids, cheeks, lips, hands, cuticles, knees.
 It absorbs remarkably well - barely a hint of sheen on my eyelids or cheeks where I applied it.
 It softened my hands well enough but my cracked lips and cuticles needed something stronger.
 Prickly pear seeds contain a high percent of linoleic acid, 61-74%, depending on the variety of cactus and the extraction process.
 It takes about a ton of cactus fruit to produce a liter of this oil, making it expensive to produce, hence the price.
 It got me comparing various beneficial oils - pomegranate seed, rosehip seed, argan and caneberry seed (red and black raspberry, blackberry, boysenberry) - the most prominent EFA powerhouses appearing in many skincare products these days.
 Not only do they contain the same EFAs found in prickly pear seeds like linoleic, oleic and linoleic acids, albeit in varying percentages, some have so much more including super antioxidants like ellagitannins, and punicic and ellagic acids.
-Until they discover something more about prickly pear seed oil, I'll be sticking to less extravagant choices, like Mad Hippie Antioxidant Facial Oil ($24.99 in our shop) it has all the antioxidant oils you could wish for.
+Until they discover something more about prickly pear seed oil, I'll be sticking to less extravagant choices, like Mad Hippie Antioxidant Facial Oil ($24.99) it has all the antioxidant oils you could wish for.

 Morrocan Natural Rhassoul Clay: Lava Clay